-When the rules are set with competency based learning, students progress based on individual student goals, within the means of these rules.
+When you set using competency based learning as a guildeline, students progress based on individual student goals, within the means of these rules.
 This leads to a less stressful process for teachers and students.

 Preschoolers thrive in an environment that provides consistent routines and boundaries.
-Clear rules give children a deep understanding of what is acceptable behavior and what is not.
+Clear preschool classroom rules give children a deep understanding of what is acceptable behavior and what is not.

 They learn to navigate social interactions, share resources, take turns, and develop essential life skills such as problem-solving and conflict resolution.
 These are not skills learned on standardized tests, however they are authentic assessments of what skills they will need in the future.

-By teaching and reinforcing these rules consistently, teachers create a safe and predictable space where children can explore, learn, and grow.
+By teaching and reinforcing your preschool classroom rules consistently, teachers create a safe and predictable space where children can explore, learn, and grow.

 Preparing Students for the Future

 It is important to note that preschoolers are still developing their cognitive abilities and self-regulation skills.
 They are exploring their independence and testing boundaries, which is a natural part of their development.

 The age gap feels wide at this age.
 A new four year old is much younger than an old four year old child.
 Competency based programs allow students to progress at their own pace, as it is important to build individualized learning into the learning process because when students learn these skills when they are ready, they will have a deeper learning of them.

 Preschool classroom rules provide the necessary guidance and structure to help them navigate this stage and learn appropriate behavior.
 When students understand “how to school” at a young age, they are learning how to be successful in higher education, as well.